ATHLETIC OFFICIALS SERVICE

 Article II – Objective

-The objective of AOS is to foster the improvement and advancement of AOS Members through the clarification and interpretation of the rules specific to the sports supported by the Sponsored Divisions; the promotion of NFHS and/or IHSA prescribed mechanics specific to the sports supported by Sponsored Divisions; ongoing training, observation and evaluation; and advocating for and promoting better working conditions for officials.
+The objective of AOS is to foster the improvement and advancement of AOS Members through the clarification and interpretation of the rules specific to the sports supported by the Sponsored Divisions; the promotion of NFHS and/or IHSA prescribed mechanics specific to the sports supported by Sponsored Divisions; and ongoing training, observation and evaluation.

 Article III – Board of Directors